-- In order to graduate from Warner Pacific University, a Master of Arts in Teaching student must accomplish the following: - Complete a minimum of 35 credits, 27 credits in residence - Complete the approved Master of Arts in Teaching program coursework. - Achieve a minimum cumulative grade point average of 3.0 with no individual course grade lower than "C-". - Successfully complete a minimum of 15 weeks of student teaching and submit an edTPA to Pearson for evaluation.
+In order to graduate from Warner Pacific University, a Master of Arts in Teaching student must accomplish the following:

+- Complete a minimum of 35 credits, 27 credits in residence - Complete the approved Master of Arts in Teaching program coursework. - Achieve a minimum cumulative grade point average of 3.0 with no individual course grade lower than "C-". - Successfully complete a minimum of 15 weeks of student teaching and successfully complete the TCPA.